 If your waterfall is 65cm wide: 65 x 1.5 = 97.5 litres per minute x 60 = 5850 litres per hour flow required.

-If you wanted something slightly stronger then just double that number, but we would advise taller walls to your waterfall to prevent water loss.
+If you wanted something slightly stronger then just double that number, but then we would advise higher walls to your waterfall to prevent water loss.

-Of course if you plan to have a tallish waterfall you will still require the same litres per hour but may need a quite large pump that can pump that height at the required rate.
+Of course, if you plan to have a tallish waterfall you will still require the same litres per hour but may need a larger pump that can achieve that height at the required rate.
 This is because as you increase the pumping height the output of the pump in litres per hour decreases.

 If you are planning to have a massive waterfall or something with a very big drop it is advisable to speak with a pond specialist as they will be able to calculate an exact specification for you.

-There will always be someone to answer queries regarding water flow on our 0121 355 7701 helpline or visit our aquatic superstore in Birmingham.
+There will always be someone to answer queries regarding water flow on our 0121 355 7701 helpline or visit our aquatics superstore in Birmingham.

 At this time of the year you'll find a fabulous selection of summer bedding at our Garden Centre in Birmingham.
 David Coton will be planting the bedding in containers this month to achieve a wonderful display of colour and here are some other jobs to do in the garden in June.

 Elite Greenhouses have always been at the forefront of new design combined with an unrivalled user-friendly experience and the Edge has got it all.

 There's no doubt that television provides gardeners with inspiration, sound advice and good ideas, that's why we're all looking forward to new programmes and the return of old favourites during 2019.